New ways to find out how your employees feel

 According to a survey by Swedish magazine Chef (“Manager”) and Novus, one in two managers feel doubtful if their employee surveys yield the results they were expecting, especially in an age where employees’ well-being and engagement are more than ever linked to businesses’ success.

 The responses from the 550 managers that took part in the survey creates more questions than answers.
 All this work, but to what end?
 Is it time to scrap the generic, standardised employee surveys and all their hundreds of questions?
 Has time run out for staff surveys?

 The conversation is by no means new, but the attention it is receiving has skyrocketed.
 And that is hardly surprising.
 According to Svenska Dagbladet, Swedish firms spend a total of 500 million SEK (roughly US$59 million) per year in time and on consulting companies to find out how satisfied their employees are.

 So if you lack the time, skills or resources necessary to really get the most out of an employee survey, what alternatives are there for your business?
 What can you use to complement, or replace, your annual employee surveys?

 The magazine spoke to several companies that have found new ways.
-The Celpax device is one of the solutions:
+The Celpax device, or as they call it: the ‘feel-good meter’, is one of the solutions:

 Company: Finax.
 Their solution: A ‘feel-good meter’.